 According to R.N.
-Dima Omran, neuromodulators—a class of cosmetic injections that includes Botox—are often the first line of defense against forehead wrinkles.
+Dima Omran, neuromodulators—a class of cosmetic injections that includes Botox—are often the first line of defence against forehead wrinkles.
 Botox works by suppressing chemical impulses from nerves that cause muscles to contract, therefore softening fine lines.

 Dima also suggests a medicine called Xeomin, which is comparable to Botox in that it allows for “wrinkle reduction while allowing for natural mobility of the region.”
 Additionally, ultrasonic treatments may help tighten the skin on the forehead, as can brow lifts, which are minor incisions in the scalp’s hairline that generate a tighter look.

 Who is a suitable candidate for each kind of treatment?